How to Read a Hospital Monitor and Interpret Key Parameters

 • Portability and mounting: You can move monitors or put them on walls.

 • Alarm management: Smart alarms help stop loud noises.
 They warn you about real problems.
+Learn more about false alarm prevention.

 • Connectivity: Monitors can link to hospital networks and other machines.